mattfenwick/clojarse-js/spec.md

    - first: `.`
    - rest: `(not1  ( whitespace  |  terminatingMacro ) )(*)`

 ### String ###

    - open: `"`
    - value: `/([^\\"]|\\.)*/` -- `.` includes newlines
    - close: `"`

+This is only approximately correct.  how could it go wrong?

 ### Regex ###